soemyatmyat/animated-chess/README.md

 - [ ] At present, characters are facing the direction of the mouse pointer.
 This could be re-assessed to always face forwards to the enemy positions on the chess board.
 It would appease the visual of the game.

+## Super Note
+Please pardon the messy code, I completed this project alone in 3 weeks, including finding animations, audios, learning min-max algorithm, unity physics while at the same time, working on other projects.
+I am just grateful that I have knowledge of how to play Chess before building this game.